osrf/gazebo_tutorials/haptix_teleop/tutorial.md

 ### Arm teleop GUI options

-The left-hand GUI in the HAPTIX simulator has some options for controlling keyboard teleop.
+The GUI on the left side of the HAPTIX simulator has some options for controlling keyboard teleop.

 [[file:files/gui_teleop.png]]